maurocherchi/ja-chrome-extension/README.md

 ### Prevent dialogs

-If you check the "Prevent this page from creating additional dialogs", the button that opens that dialog will stop working.\
+If you check the "Prevent this page from creating additional dialogs", the button that opens that dialog will stop working.

 These buttons are:
 * Clear grabbed links
 * Activate link scraper
 * Delete Jobs

-Please do not check the "Prevent this page from creating additional dialogs" checkbox.
+⚠️ Please do not check the "Prevent this page from creating additional dialogs" checkbox.

 | ![prevent-dialogs.png](img/prevent-dialogs.png) |
 |:-----------------------------------------------:|